h0n9/toybox/msg-lake/README.md

-# Message Lake (msg-lake)
+# Message Lake 📮

-Message Lake is an open-source message exchanging platform designed to provide a simple and scalable solution for message-based communication between clients.
+Message Lake (msg-lake) is an open-source message exchanging platform designed to provide a simple and scalable solution for message-based communication between clients.
 It aims to provide an environment where clients can become or work as servers with a publish-subscribe model, enabling flexible and dynamic communication patterns.

 ## Features